HonestoJago/Discord-Werewolf-Bot/README.md

 - **Discord Bot Token**: Obtain from the [Discord Developer Portal](https://discord.com/developers/applications).
 - **Discord Server**: With administrator privileges to manage bot permissions.
 - **Git**: For cloning the repository.

+### 🔔 Player Requirements

+For the best gameplay experience, players must:
+- **Enable DMs**: Allow direct messages from server members in Discord privacy settings
+- **Channel Access**: Either:
+  - Follow the Werewolf category (recommended), or
+  - Have "View Channel" permissions for all channels

+These settings are crucial as:
+- The bot sends role information and night actions via DM
+- Players need access to private channels (werewolf chat, dead player chat) when applicable
+- Missing these settings can disrupt gameplay and may prevent participation

 ### 💻 Installation